You know her as Wednesday Addams.

 To act.

 Her mother wasn't convinced.
-But little Jenna—fourth of six siblings in a busy Mexican and Puerto Rican household in Coachella Valley—wouldn't take no for an answer.
+But little Jenna, fourth of six siblings in a busy Mexican and Puerto Rican household in Coachella Valley, wouldn't take no for an answer.

 For three years she begged.
 Pleaded.
 Persisted.

-This is classic Type 3 behavior emerging early—that unwavering determination, that need to pursue something that will bring recognition.
+This is classic Type 3 behavior emerging early.
+That unwavering determination, that need to pursue something that will bring recognition.
 But Jenna's mother tried to redirect her energy elsewhere.
 Soccer.
 School.
 Anything but the uncertain world of child acting.

 "I wanted to act from the age of six and begged my mother to let me pursue a career for three years," Jenna has shared.
-Her mother finally relented when she was nine, posting a video of her performing a monologue.

 The rest is history.